garethmarkel/ukb-administration/docs/pheno/tradition.md

 ## Example 2: Phenotypes with data-coding

-In the 'Phenotypes with data-coding' section, we present an example of a field with categorical values, encoded by UK Biobank.
+In this section we present an example of a field with categorical values encoded by UK Biobank.

 The example consists on extracting the question "*How many periods did you have in your life lasting two or more weeks where you felt like this?"* (f.20442.0.0).
-This question was included in the Mental health questionnaire of the [Online follow-up](https://biobank.ctsu.ox.ac.uk/crystal/label.cgi?id=100089) and contains numerical information (the number of depressed periods), but also some values with special meanings (i.e. -818 means *"Prefer not to answer"*, and -999 means *"Too many to count/One episode ran into the next"*).
+This question was included in the Mental health questionnaire of the [Online follow-up](https://biobank.ctsu.ox.ac.uk/crystal/label.cgi?id=100089) and contains numerical information (the number of depressed periods), but also some values with special meanings (i.e. -818 means *"Prefer not to answer"*, and -999 means *"Too many to count / One episode ran into the next"*).

 The first steps are similar to the basic usage example: